openstack-archive/infra-manual/doc/source/developers.rst

-Many OpenStack projects teams have a <projectteam>-specs respository which is used to hold approved design specifications for additions and changes to the project teams code repositories.
+Many OpenStack projects teams have a <projectteam>-specs respository which is used to hold approved design specifications for additions and changes to the project team's code repositories.

 The layout of the repository will typically be something like::